2003 Ekiti State gubernatorial election

 The 2003 Ekiti State gubernatorial election occurred on April 19, 2003.
 PDP's Ayo Fayose won election for a first tenure, defeating Incumbent Governor, AD's Niyi Adebayo and three other candidates.

 Ayo Fayose emerged winner in the PDP gubernatorial primary election.
-His running mate was Abiodun Olujimi.
+His running mate was Abiodun Aluko.

 Electoral system

 The Governor of Ekiti State is elected using the plurality voting system.

 Results

 A total of five candidates registered with the Independent National Electoral Commission to contest in the election.
 PDP candidate Ayo Fayose won election for a first tenure, defeating AD Incumbent Governor, Niyi Adebayo, and three other candidates.

 The total number of registered voters in the state was 981,753.
 However, only 43.47% (i.e. 426,731) of registered voters participated in the exercise.